• Skip to primary navigation

 Let’s Bake

-Whenever you are using silicone molds, I always recommend placing them on a baking tray so that it’s a little easier for you to put them in and remove them from the oven easily once everything is baked.
-Once the mold is ready, pop the tray in the oven and bake for around 25 minutes.
+Pro Tip: Whenever you are using silicone molds, place them on a baking tray for stability.
+It makes it much easier to transfer them in and out of the oven once baked.
+Bake for about 25 minutes.

 4 heart shaped silicone molds filled with brownie batter on a baking tray.